laracasts/blog/articles/Benjamin/04-the-basics-of-technical-seo-with-laravel.md

 ## Avoid superstitions and fact check everything

-## Don't take the PageSpeed Insights test too seriously
+## Don't be religious about the PageSpeed Insights test

 ## Don't overthink meta tags, they won't help you rank higher